 Discover Maryland heritage foodways – the intersection of food in culture, traditions, and history – in Heritage Montgomery’s new African American Heritage Cookbook.

 Patterned after traditional church cookbooks, it includes historical recipes dating to the mid-1800s as well as those collected from local African American communities.
 Additionally, most chapters include an introduction based on the first-hand accounts of residents sharing memories from the turn of the century that were collected in the 1970s, as well as historical photographs also collected at that time.

-The cookbook will be available for purchase on our Gift Shop page.
-All proceeds are being donated to the participating church communities to help support this important part of Montgomery County history.
+The cookbook is available for purchase on our Gift Shop page.
+Profits from sales are being donated to the participating church communities to help support this important part of Montgomery County history.

 Image from the cookbook – Gathering at the Sugarland well.
 Courtesy of the Sugarland Ethno-History Project.